hugi-codes/Data-Engineering-Zoomcamp/Homework/Module_3_Homework/Module_3_Homework_and_Answers.md

 - Big Table
 - Container Registry

+### **Answer:**
+The data for the External Table you created is stored in the GCP Bucket.
+An External Table in BigQuery does not store data inside BigQuery itself.
+Instead, it reads the data from external sources.

 ## Question 7:
 It is best practice in Big Query to always cluster your data:
 - True
 - False

+### **Answer:**
+False.
+While clustering can improve query performance, it is not always the best practice to always cluster your data in BigQuery.
+Clustering is beneficial when your queries frequently filter or order by specific columns, and clustering those columns can lead to more efficient data retrieval.
+However, clustering isn't always necessary or beneficial in every scenario.

 ## (Bonus: Not worth points) Question 8:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+### **Answer:**
+0B, thanks to Caching.

 ## Submitting the solutions